nrth3rnlb/picard-plugin-title_cleaner_ost/shelves/README.md

 ### Directory Structure

-The plugin expects your music library to be organized like this:
+The plugin expects your music library to be organised like this:

 ```
 ~/Music/